Asynchronous Distributed ECME Algorithm for Matrix Variate Non-Gaussian Responses: Maximum Likelihood Estimation

 where $\lambda_{i} = -\left(\nu + n_i p\right)/2$, $\operatorname{GIG} \left(\rho\left(\mathbf{A}, \boldsymbol{\Sigma}, \boldsymbol{\Psi}\right), \delta \left(\mathbf{Y};\mathbf{M},\boldsymbol{\Sigma},\boldsymbol{\Psi}\right) +\nu, \lambda \right)$ denotes the generalized inverse Gaussian distribution, and the density of $\operatorname{GIG}\left(a,b,\lambda\right)$ distribution is

 The remainder of this section is structured as follows.
 We first introduce the ECME algorithm and explain why it is unsuitable for big data settings.
 We then describe a parallelized version of the ECME algorithm (PECME) and explain why simple parallelization is insufficient for big data.
-Finally, we introduce the asynchronous distributed ECME algorithm (ADECME) and explain its key differences from the other two methods.
+Finally, we introduce our asynchronous distributed ECME algorithm (ADECME), and explain its key differences from the other two methods.
+Theoretical properties, including the speed of convergence of the ADECME are also presented.